 1. First and foremost, this is a Tiger Woods show.

 Such is the power of the most famous golfer on the planet.
 Woods looms over professional golf even when he is nowhere near a course.
-He won last season’s Player Impact Program, a bonus pool of PGA Tour money for players who draw the most media and fan attention, and he did it despite not playing a single competitive round all season—he was recovering from a February 2021 car crash.
+He, a bonus pool of PGA Tour money for players who draw the most media and fan attention, and he did it despite not playing a single competitive round all season—he was recovering from a February 2021 car crash.

-About that crash: Woods was seriously injured and was even at risk of losing part of his right leg.
+About that crash: Woods was seriously injured and was even at risk of.
 That he’s even contemplating playing the Masters just over a year later is a miracle.
 Woods has insisted he’ll only play if his game is in the kind of shape that would allow him to seriously compete.
 To that end, he has been practicing at Augusta all week in preparation for what looks like his official return to competitive golf.
 He said Tuesday that he felt he was going to play as long as his Wednesday practice session went according to plan, and his preparation all week has pointed in that direction.
 Of course, we won’t know for sure until he’s on the first tee on Thursday, but it looks good so far.

 Three years have passed since Woods won his most recent Masters (his fifth such victory).
-That capped another stunning comeback for him.
+That capped.
 Prior to the crash, his game had been slipping in somewhat, but he was still a better-than-average tour player.
 If he’s fit enough to hold up for 72 holes, there’s no obvious reason why he can’t contend this year, even at 46 years old.

 Regardless, the Masters 2022 will revolve around Woods whether he ends up fighting for first place or not.
 Nobody will get more focus in the telecasts, nobody will have a bigger group of fans following him around the course, and nobody will elicit louder roars from the crowd.
 We’re talking about the biggest name in golf, after all.